The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

-The two points of comparison (between automated taggers on the one hand and hand-tagged corpora on the other) indicate that the method used for tagging parts of speech for low-resource languages in the PBC is a valid approach, given that it largely aligns with POS taggers for high-resource languages and at the same time identifies actual arguments and predicates as found in hand-tagged data.
+This comparison informs us that the translation method agrees with existing SOTA POS-taggers more than 75\% of the time, which suggests that this methodology is relatively robust at transferring tags from English to other languages.
+At least for tagging major word classes, it aligns pretty well with automatic taggers individually developed for specific languages.
 However, ``the proof is in the pudding'': does the data in the \emph{taggedPBC} lend itself to actual correlations with observed properties of language?
-To assess this, we now turn to observation of word order that can be extracted from this dataset.
+To assess this, we now turn to observations of word order that can be extracted from this dataset.